-A burning sensation can affect almost any part of the body.
-It may feel like pins and needles, heat, or a sharp, prickly pain.
-It is important to seek medical advice and receive the correct diagnosis.
+A burning sensation can affect almost any part of the body but is common on the skin.
+A person may experience pins and needles, heat, or a sharp, prickly pain as part of a burning sensation.

 For example, a feeling of burning in the muscles may be the result of an injury, while a burning sensation affecting the skin is likely the result of having come into contact with an allergen or an irritant.

 Below are some of the most common locations of burning sensations and their possible causes.

 The following can also cause a burning sensation during urination: